HtmlUnit/htmlunit/README.md

 This integration allows you to use HtmlUnit as a headless browser option within Selenium test suites, providing fast execution without the overhead of launching a full browser instance.

+Please have a look at the [HtmlUnit Remote](https://github.com/HtmlUnit/htmlunit-remote) project if you like to use this driver from Selenium 4 Grid.

 ## jsoup Bridge

 The [htmlunit-jsoup](https://github.com/HtmlUnit/htmlunit-jsoup) library provides utilities